-Whiskers, remember, are extremely sensitive to the slightest sense of touch.
-Even subtle movements in the air around them are felt by a cat’s whiskers.
+A cat’s whiskers, remember, are extremely sensitive to the slightest touch.
+Even subtle movements in the air around them are felt by a cat through its whiskers.
 To learn more about cat whiskers you can see this page: Oh, Those Wonderful Cat Whiskers.

 Symptoms Of Whisker Stress